Ode to Creode

 The video work Ode to Creode (2022) and the pair of sculptures Ode to Creode X (2022) and Ode to Creode Y (2022), are based on Nymann's studies of mnemonic techniques and genetic dynamics throughout history.
 Together, the sculptures and video engage in reflections on the relationship between genetics and memory, heritage and environment, past and future.

-The artworks were created for the group exhibition Museum for Fremtiden / Museum for the Future – a visual arts exhibition and a theatre performance all at once, in which visitors become actors.
-The exhibition and theatre performance included artworks by Helene Nymann, Ferdinand Ahm Krag and Studio ThinkingHand and was curated by Anders Thrue Djurslev with text by Christian Lollike.
+The artworks were created for the group exhibition Museum for Fremtiden / Museum for the Future – a visual arts exhibition and participatory theatre performance.

 Constellation of works